element-plus/element-plus/docs/en-US/component/input.md

 ## Sizes

 :::demo Add `size` attribute to change the size of Input.
-In addition to the default size, there are three other options: `large`, `small` and `mini`.
+In addition to the default size, there are three other options: `large`, `small`.

 input/various-size